RanAwaySuccessfully/marmalade/README.md

 For building, run: `go build`

-For running it without building it, run: `go run`
+For running it without building it, run: `go run -v ./` or `go run -tags withgtk4 -v ./`

-If you want to debug it, it comes with Visual Studio Code configuration.
-You can debug the entire thing using `Go: Launch Package` or just the Python code by using `Python Debugger: Current File` while having the `main.py` open and selected.
+If you want to debug it, it comes with some Visual Studio Code configuration.
+You can debug the entire thing using `Go: Launch Package` or just the Python code by using `Python Debugger: Current File` while having the `main.py` file open and selected.

 ## License and Credits